osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 			- Its still a bit odd, as the pellets are on a 1.5 second timer to keep it from being a range weapon.
 				The timer also makes it predominantly a line of sight weapon as you can't do slow, arced shots.
 		- Teleport - Same as official Scorched teleport, teleports you to a random spot on the landscape.
-		- Lasers - Same as the official ones however, there are also cannon versions (heavy is currently disabled).
+		- Lasers - Same as the official ones however, there a laser cannon which fires 3 laser shots.

 	Other Accessory Changes:
 		- Shield pricing/power tweaked slightly